Bradley Jando | Wednesday 1st September 2021 10:00am

 UK Tyre Law

-In the UK the legal limit for tyre tread is 1.6mm across the central three-quarters across the width of the tyre and all the way round.
-So even if the tread down the middle of the tyre looks in good order, if your tyres show signs of excessive and irregular wear, you could be fined or penalised if stopped by the police.
+In the UK, the legal minimum limit for tyre tread is 1.6mm.
+This tread depth must be consistent across the central three quarters, across the width of the tyre, and all the way around.
+So, even if the tread down the middle of the tyre meets this requirement, if your tyres show signs of excessive and irregular wear, you could be fined or penalised.